Hey Kids (Start Here)

 Afterwards, he feels sick and faint and crushed under the prospect of spending his life in triplicated misery.

-It’s not that bad, his brain offers, sounding like Newton.
+It’s not that bad, his brain offers, impersonating Newton.

-He shakes his head in bleak reply.
-He stops with that, primarily because he’s fairly sure that nothing good can come of allowing his mind to personify alternate neural pathways.
+Hermann shakes his head in bleak reply.
+He stops with that, primarily because he’s sure nothing good can come of allowing his mind to wholly personify alternate neural pathways.

 He’s trying not to fracture his consciousness, thank you.

-He intends to limp up and down steep streets a few times before returning to the apartment, but he stops, distracted, in front of a store window hung with an array of musical instruments, many of which Newton can play with varying degrees of proficiency.
-Overlaid above the displayed guitars and banjos and mandolins he can see his own reflection, ghost-like in the glass store-front.
+He intends to limp up and down steep streets a few times before returning to the apartment, but he stops, distracted, in front of a store window hung with an array of musical instruments, many of which Newton plays with varying degrees of proficiency.
+Overlaid above the displayed guitars and banjos and mandolins, he sees his own reflection, ghost-like in the glass storefront.

 It looks familiar, but not familiar enough.

-Hermann is curious and possessed of the strange freedom from self-censure that he has only ever experienced at the absolute nadir of personal misery.
+Hermann is curious and possessed of the strange freedom from self-censure that he’s only ever experienced at the absolute nadir of personal misery.

 He enters the store with the quiet chime of bells.
 It smells of wood warmed by the sun and old sheet music, printed on real paper.
-There is a bookshelf crammed with vinyl albums on the back wall, which he interprets as ‘a good sign’ with an enthusiastic hauteur so intense it feels deeply and unmistakably voyeuristic.
+There is a bookshelf crammed with vinyl albums on the back wall, which he interprets as “a good sign” with an enthusiastic hauteur so intense it feels unmistakably voyeuristic.

-He nearly loses the tenuous grip he has on his selfhood in this surge of energy that is not his own—but he hangs on, not moving, mastering the impulse to touch everything until the desire dissipates, the edge is filed off the intensity of his thoughts, and he is left standing just inside the door, one hand over his chest.
+He nearly loses the tenuous grip he has on his selfhood in this surge of energy that’s not his own—but he hangs on, not moving, mastering the impulse to touch everything until the desire dissipates, the edge is filed off the intensity of his thoughts, and he’s left standing just inside the door, one hand over his chest.

-He feels a surge of triumph that has both a predatory edge and a Geislzerian arrogance to it.
+He feels a surge of triumph that carries a predatory edge and a Geiszlerian arrogance.

-Hermann detangles his fingers from the front of his sweater and walks forward, past the racks of sheet music, past the guitars that he has no plans to touch.
+Hermann walks into the store, past the racks of sheet music, past the guitars he has no plans to touch.
 His self-control only goes so far and he can see the likely limits of his grip on this triplicated worldview.

-He stops in front of the back wall, where an electric keyboard is connected to a speaker system.
+He stops when he reaches the back wall, where an electric keyboard is connected to a speaker system.

-He picks out the melodic line of Syncope in flawless transposition.
+He touches the keys, presses one down, then picks out the melodic line of Syncope in flawless transposition.

-It is an entirely fascinating experience.
-He has the neural pathways of a talented musician but the muscle memory of someone who’d never played the piano and who had given up the violin for mathematics circa 2003.
+It is a fascinating experience.
+He has the neural pathways of a talented musician but the muscle memory of someone who’s never played the piano and who’d given up the violin for mathematics circa 2003.
 He’s not terrible, but he’s by no means excellent either.

 It would take him almost no time at all to become excellent.

-Really,” Hermann says, with a distinctly Geiszlerian guttural ‘r’ denoting extreme interest of a dubiously appropriate character before reasserting his own personality in reactive anxiety.
-“They are a relatively obscure band in a relatively unpopular genre,” Hermann finishes, his voice full of contingency.
+“Rrreally,” Hermann leans into a Geiszlerian guttural ‘r’ denoting extreme interest of a dubiously appropriate character before reasserting his own personality in reactive anxiety.
+“But they’re an obscure band in an unpopular genre,” Hermann finishes, full of contingency.

-“They were,” the employee says, “until their front man quit music for science and low key saved the world.
+“Yeah, they were,” the employee says, “until their frontman quit music for science and low-key saved the world.
 Have you been living under a rock, or what?”

-“Ah,” Hermann says, his uncertainty translating directly to understated alarm, but at what, specifically, he can’t say.
+“Ah,” Hermann says, his uncertainty transitioning to understated alarm, but at what, specifically, he can’t say.

-“Word on the street is that the guy might be local now,” the child continues.
+“Word on the street is that the guy might be local now,” the young man continues.

-“We have some of their stuff, if you’re into it,” the young man says, pushing dark hair out of dark eyes.
+“We have some of their stuff, if you’re into it.”
+The teenaged employee pushes dark hair out of dark eyes.
 “On whatever your preferred media is.
 It’s hard to keep in stock, but their independent label just issued a re-release—“

 What?
-Those bastards, why wasn’t I consulted, he almost snaps in abrupt irritation.
+Those bastards, why wasn’t I consulted, he almost snaps.
 But, thankfully, he doesn’t.
-He instead says, “no. Thank you, but no.”
+He instead says, “No. Thank you, but no.”

-“You look familiar to me,” the child says, eyeing him in impertinent speculation.
+“You look familiar to me.”
+The child eyes him with impertinent speculation.
 “Are you anyone cool?”

 “No,” Hermann says, quite truthfully, backing away.
 “I’m no one ‘cool’.
 I really must be going.”

-“Please state your destination,” the cab requests in mechanical pleasantness when he slides into the back seat.
+“Please state your destination,” the cab requests with mechanical pleasantness when he slides into the back seat.

 Of course, he has no destination.